UWindsor-Robotics-Tech/Proposed-Constitution/Board.md

 # Article III - Board

-## §1 The Board of The Video Game Design Club
+## §1 The Board of The Robotics And Tech Club

-1. The University of Windsor Video Game Design Club (hereinafter "VGDC") shall have a Board (hereinafter "the Board"), which shall consist of the 3 Executive Positions of the VGDC, and 4 Board Heads, totaling 7 members.
+1. The University of Windsor Robotics And Tech Club (hereinafter "UWin Robotics") shall have a Board (hereinafter "the Board"), which shall consist of the 3 Executive Positions of the UWin Robotics, and 4 Board Heads, totaling 7 members.
 2. The Positions of Board Heads are as follows:
     - Head of Events,
     - Head of Community,